 Minor accidents, cuts, scrapes, and bruises are treated by the school nurse or by selected staff.
 The school is not equipped to handle medical services beyond basic first aid.
 Injuries needing more extensive treatment will be addressed at the closest medical facility.
 If a child requires emergency medical care, a parent/guardian will be notified as soon as possible.
-If a parent/guardian or other emergency contact cannot be reached, the school may need to initiate medical treatment.
-It is essential that we have on file each student's Office/Health Emergency Card.
-This card gives permission to initiate emergency medical treatment if a parent or guardian cannot be reached.
+If a parent/guardian or other emergency contact cannot be reached, the school may need to initiate medical treatment including contacting emergency services.
+If emergency services are deemed necessary, all costs associated with the medical services will be the responsibility of the parent or guardian.
 Coney Island Prep has an Automated External Defibrillator (AEDs) at the school and several staff have been trained in the use of AEDs.
 Staff are also trained in reporting violent or disruptive incidents, reporting child abuse, and CPR techniques.